The Bariatric and Metabolic Institute at UC San Diego Health offers multiple bariatric surgery options for

 For those regaining weight following gastric bypass

 Over years following gastric bypass surgery, some patients will regain weight.
 This may be caused by an enlarged pouch, which can be repaired through a variety of options.
-Surgeons at UC San Diego Health System are exploring endoscopic options involving inserting instruments through the mouth to reduce the size of the stomach pouch and the opening to the small intestine.
+Surgeons at UC San Diego Health are exploring endoscopic options involving inserting instruments through the mouth to reduce the size of the stomach pouch and the opening to the small intestine.
 This has the effect of reducing the stomach to the size that was achieved by the original gastric bypass surgery and promotes additional weight loss.

 The new minimally invasive weight-loss surgery